-Upon successful completion of the course, the student will be able to:

-r CO1 Able to understand the importance, operations and application of Hashing CO2 Able to understand implementation of skip lists CO3 Able to get a good understanding about different balanced trees.
-CO4 Able to understand the implementation of heaps and binomial queues.
-CO5 Have an idea on applications of algorithms in a variety of areas, like string matching, indexing etc
+Upon s uccessful completion of the course, the student will be able to: CO1 Able to understand the importance and application of Hashing CO2 Able to understand skip lists CO3 To get a good understanding about different balanced trees.
+CO4 Be able to understand heaps and binomial queues.
+CO5 Have an idea of applications of algorithms in a variety of areas, like string matching, indexing etc CO6 Able to understand different search trees